mila-iqia/mila-docs/docs/Information_nodes.rst

 .. _power9_nodes:

-Power9_ servers are using a different processor instruction set than Intel and AMD (x86_64).
+Power9_ servers are using a different processor instruction set than Intel and AMD (x86_64) based servers.
 As such you need to setup your environment again for those nodes specifically.

 * Power9 Machines have 128 threads.
 (2 processors / 16 cores / 4 way SMT)
 * 4 x V100 SMX2 (16 GB) with NVLink
 * In a Power9 machine GPUs and CPUs communicate with each other using NVLink instead of PCIe.

 This allow them to communicate quickly between each other.
 More on LMS_

 Power9 have the same software stack as the regular nodes and each software should be included to deploy your environment as on a regular node.

 .. _LMS: https://developer.ibm.com/linuxonpower/2019/05/17/performance-results-with-tensorflow-large-model-support-v2/